ytti/oxidized/README.md

 # Oxidized

 Oxidized is a network device configration backup tool.
-Its a RANCID replcament!
+Its a RANCID replacment!

 * automatically adds/removes threads to meet configured retrieval interval
 * restful API to move node immediately to head-of-queue (GET/POST /node/next/[NODE])